I did a lot of soul searching after being frustrated at trying stuff: Sanju | Sports-Games

 "Looked like we could be chasing over 250 at one point, credit to the bowlers for pulling things back," he said.
 KXIP skipper Rahul said his players can keep their chin up despite the loss, saying it was just a bad day and it was good that it came early in the tournament.

 "The game keeps you humble all the time, I honestly did think we had the game in our pocket.
 Towards the end they batted well and put pressure on our bowlers which led to mistakes," Rahul said.
-"I back them to do the job, they have done well in the last two games, it's OK to have one bad game.
+"I back them to do the job, they have done well in the last two games, it's ok to have one bad game.
 It's good that this came early in the tournament, they will only learn from this and come back strongly."
+PTI BS BS

 ALSO READ